 I completed my Chemistry degree in Argentina in 1997.
-After experiencing both the academic and industry sector I started my PhD in medicinal chemistry at the Open University.
-After its completion, in 2005 I relocated to USA, to specialise in biophysical studies of drug-DNA interactions, working in the Brown Cancer Center.
-Back to UK in 2008, I moved into another area of Medicinal Chemistry, this time ADMETox, working in pharmacology, toxicology, bioanalysis and transporters while being an Associate lecturer at MMU.
-In 2013, I became a Lecturer at the University of Salford, in where I developed my own group in the areas of organic and analytical chemistry, aptamers and toxicology.
-In 2018 I joined the School of Pharmacy at Keele University as Sr Lecturer in Pharmaceutical Sciences, my research group currently focuses on studying the microbiota, design of small molecules as anticancer agents, and design of aptamers for biosensing and therapeutics.
+After experiencing both the academic and industry sectors, I started my PhD in medicinal chemistry at the Open University in Milton Keynes.
+After its completion in 2005, I relocated to USA to specialise in biophysical studies of drug-DNA interactions, working in the Brown Cancer Center with Prof Brad Chaires.
+Back to UK in 2008, I worked in pre-clinical testing, also known as ADMETox, in Peakdale Molecular and Cyprotex, while being an Associate lecturer at MMU.
+In 2013, I became a Lecturer in Biochemistry at the University of Salford, in where I developed my research group in the areas of organic and analytical chemistry, aptamers and toxicology as well as delivering teaching content in organic chemistry, biochemistry, immunology and biomedicine.
+In 2018 I joined the School of Pharmacy and Bioengineering at Keele University as a Sr Lecturer in Pharmaceutical Sciences.
+My research group currently focuses on studying the microbiota and 3D gut systems, design of anticancer agents (small and large molecules), studies into inflammation, toxicology, cancer and ageing.

 Research and scholarship

-My teaching covers aspects of pharmacology, immunology, medicinal chemistry, sustainability and toxicology.
+I currently teach in the disciplines of pharmacy, bioengineering and pharmaceutical sciences, leading 4 modules in undergraduate and postgraduate programmes.
+My teaching covers aspects of pharmacology, immunology, analytical chemistry, toxicology and pre-clinical testing.
 I am also interested in outreach activities to disseminate science (STEM).